Skip to Main Content

 Where can I find out more?

-The Library Team can provide training and one-to-one advice, and you can also find more information on the University of Cambridge Open Access website.
+The Library Team can provide training and one-to-one advice, and you can also find more information on the University of Cambridge Open Access website, and the Open Access for Administrators and Librarians Guide

 The video below from the Betty and Gordon Moore Library introduces the key principles of Open Access in one minute.